DoctorXX23/autopilot_manager/README.md

 sudo ldconfig
 ```

-### *mavlink-router*
+### MAVLink Router

-Please request to Auterion a deb file to install it directly, or follow the instructions in
+Please contact Auterion to obtain a `.deb` file to install it directly, or follow the instructions in
-<https://github.com/mavlink-router/mavlink-router> to build it and install it from source.
+<https://github.com/mavlink-router/mavlink-router> to build and install it from source.

-### Micro XRCE-DDS Agent

-Micro XRCE-DDS is used to communicate between PX4 and ROS2.
-For this, the Micro XRCE-DDS Agent from eProsima is required.
-Install the agent using the [official instructions](https://micro-xrce-dds.docs.eprosima.com/en/latest/installation.html#installing-the-agent-standalone).

-### *configuration-manager*
+### Configuration Manager

-Please request to Auterion a deb file to install it directly, or follow the instructions in
+Please contact Auterion to obtain a `.deb` file to install it directly, or follow the instructions
-bellow to build it and install it from source.
+below to build and install it from source.

 ```bash
 git clone git@github.com:Auterion/configuration-manager.git